oss-ci-examples/gradle-artifactory-example/README.md

-# java-gradle-artifactory
+# Sample Java Gradle project with OSS automation

-Example project that publishes Java artifacts to JFrog Cloud Artifactory
+Sample Java Gradle project with automation set up to publish to a public repository.